UPPMAX/programming_formalisms/docs/sessions/social_coding/README.md

     - Our **goal is to provide all the information** that researchers, data scientists, software engineers, policymakers, and other practitioners in academia, industry, government and the public sector need **to ensure that the projects they work on are easy to reproduce and reuse**.
     - [The Turing Way Handbook](https://book.the-turing-way.org/index.html)

 ## Licenses

+- **Copyright:** Protects creative expression:
+    - software,
+    - writing,
+    - graphics,
+    - photos,
+    - certain data sets,
+    - this presentation.
-- Copyright: Protects creative expression: software, writing, graphics, photos, certain datasets, this presentation.
-Practically “forever” (lifetime of author + 70 years).
+    - Practically “forever” (lifetime of author + 70 years).
-- Derative work: Sampling/remixing
+- **Derivative work:** Sampling/remixing

 ![license-models](./img/license-models.png)
 > European Commission, Directorate-General for Informatics, Schmitz, P., European Union Public Licence (EUPL): guidelines July 2021, Publications Office, 2021, <https://data.europa.eu/doi/10.2799/77160>